mbernste/mbernste.github.io/_posts/dim_reduc_subjective.md

 2. **Incorporate prior knowledge.** One might have some set of prior knowledge about the high-dimensional data that you would like incorporated into the scatterplot.
 3. **Aesthetic quality**.
 This might seem like an unscientific criteria, but in fact, it is a motivating criteria for the t-SNE method!

+In this blog post, I will discuss how these various criteria are priortized by various dimensionality reduction methods and the various pitfalls that come from over-relying on any one method.
+It is my opinion that dimensionality reduction methods do have value, but it is essential that one understands the mathematics and motivations behind each method.
+Unfortunately, knowing the intricacies of any given dimensionality reduction method can be daunting!
+In this way, these visualization techniques are best interpreted by specialists and should be avoided for communicating to general audiences.

 Deciding what information is kept versus thrown away
 ----------------